|A Gazetteer for the United States and Canada|

 The original Observe design (the front or Washington-side of the Quarter) was created by John Flanagan and first appeared in 1932.
 For the 50 State Quarters series, Flanagan's design was modified by William Cousins: the portrait of Washington was slightly reduced to accomodate the moving of the legends from the Reverse to the Obverse.

 Reverse Inscriptions for the Nevada Quarter:

 Number of Nevada Quarters Minted:

-The quarter for the Great Basin National Park (located east of Ely, NV) will be issued in 2013.
-It will be the third coin issued in 2013 and the 18th coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for the Great Basin National Park (located east of Ely, NV) was issued in 2013, the third coin issued in 2013 and the 18th coin (of 56) in the America-the-Beautiful Quarter series.

-The following quarters will be issued in 2013: White Mountain National Forest (New Hampshire), Perry's Victory and International Peace Memorial (Ohio), Great Basin National Park (Nevada), Fort McHenry National Monument and Historic Shrine (Maryland) & Mount Rushmore National Memorial (South Dakota).
+The following quarters were issued in 2013: White Mountain National Forest (New Hampshire), Perry's Victory and International Peace Memorial (Ohio), Great Basin National Park (Nevada), Fort McHenry National Monument and Historic Shrine (Maryland) & Mount Rushmore National Memorial (South Dakota).